hl7au/au-fhir-childhealth/pages/_includes/guidance.md

   <tr>
     <td>SMART Backend Model</td>
     <td>
-        <p>NCDHC team consulted with HL7 FHIR Community to determin which SMART-On-FHIR model to use</p>
+        <p>NCDHC team consulted with HL7 FHIR Community to determine which SMART-On-FHIR model to use.
+NCDHC Team is still working on this model.
+The approach is to make use of <a href="https://github.com/HL7/bulk-data/blob/master/spec/authorization/index.md">Smart-BackEnd Model</a></p>
     </td>
     <td>See Zulip <a href="https://chat.fhir.org/#narrow/stream/179170-smart/topic/Smart.20Backend.20Auth.20Model">SMART Backend Model</a> discussion</td>
   </tr>
   <tr>
     <td>Immutable FHIR document</td>
     <td>
-        <p>NCDHC team consulted with HL7 FHIR Community model Immutable FHIR document and what it means</p>
+        <p>NCDHC team consulted with HL7 FHIR Community model Immutable FHIR document and what it means.
+NCDHC is storing a Binary representation of the FHIR document along with breaking the FHIR document and storing it as discrete resources.
+A corresponding DocumentReference is being created.</p>
     </td>
     <td>See Zulip <a href="https://chat.fhir.org/#narrow/stream/179166-implementers/topic/Immutable.20FHIR.20Document">Immutable FHIR Document</a> discussion</td>
   </tr>
   <tr>
     <td>Slicing Composition Entry and use of profile=resolve()</td>
     <td>
-        <p>NCDHC team consulted with HL7 FHIR Community to use Composition Section entry slicing and how to use profile=resolve() as Discriminator </p>
+        <p>NCDHC team consulted with HL7 FHIR Community to use Composition Section entry slicing and how to use profile=resolve() as discriminator</p>
     </td>
     <td>See Zulip <a href="https://chat.fhir.org/#narrow/stream/179166-implementers/topic/Slicing.20Composition.20Entries">Slicing Composition Entries</a> discussion</td>
   </tr>
   <tr>
     <td>FHIR Document Search</td>
     <td>
-        <p>NCDHC team consulted with HL7 FHIR Community to get suggestion on FHIR document search and inclusion of Provenance</p>
+        <p>NCDHC team consulted with HL7 FHIR Community to get suggestion on FHIR document search and inclusion of Provenance.
+NCDHC has modeled a new cust View FHIR operation $view-document</p>
     </td>
     <td>See Zulip <a href="https://chat.fhir.org/#narrow/stream/179166-implementers/topic/FHIR.20document.20search.20and.20inclusion.20of.20Provenance">FHIR document search and inclusion of Provenance</a> discussion</td>
   </tr>